charz/CHSqlite/README.md

 CHSqlite
 ========

 A Sqlite library for IOS.

+Add upper layer library for Sqlite.
+Use library from Facebook and Urban Airship (script).